mrbonsoir/little_planet_tools/ReadMe.md

 # ReadMe

+**2nd July 2024**

+I have added the following:
++ new module to create config *.pto* file
++ test image
++ python notebook with exemple of usage of the module

 **28 June 2024**

 Since I started this repo *little planet tools* to create and manipulate little planet images, I changed computer, Python has grew up, newest modules are now available, so it's time for an update.